-Tony is an experienced trial and appellate lawyer, having argued cases at all levels of Court including the Supreme Court of Canada.
+Tony Paisana is a partner at Peck and Company.
+He is an experienced trial and appellate lawyer, having argued cases at all levels of Court including the Supreme Court of Canada.
 He was co-counsel in the case of R. v.
 Jordan, the leading authority on unreasonable delay in criminal cases.
 Tony practices predominantly in the area of criminal law, including acting as Crown Counsel in special prosecutions involving potential conflicts of interest with the Ministry of Justice.
 Tony has also represented clients with respect to quasi-criminal matters including securities prosecutions, workplace fatality investigations, extradition hearings and forfeiture proceedings.

 Tony is the Chair of the Law Reform Committee of the Canadian Bar Association’s National Criminal Justice Section.
 In addition, he is a founding member of the Criminal Defence Advocacy Society, Vice-President of the Advocate’s Club, and a supervising lawyer with the UBC Innocence Project.
 This past year, Tony served as the Chair of the Vancouver Criminal Justice Subsection.

 Through his work with the Canadian Bar Association, Tony has testified before Parliament regarding criminal law policy and legislation.
 He also periodically authors articles and makes presentations dealing with emerging criminal law issues.